skoolkid/skoolkit/README.md

   execution map for
   [sna2ctl.py](https://skoolkid.github.io/skoolkit/commands.html#sna2ctl-py)
 * use [tapinfo.py](https://skoolkid.github.io/skoolkit/commands.html#tapinfo-py)
-  to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
+  to analyse the blocks in a PZX, TAP or TZX file, and list the BASIC program it contains
 * use [rzxinfo.py](https://skoolkid.github.io/skoolkit/commands.html#rzxinfo-py)
   to analyse the blocks in an RZX file, and extract snapshots from it
 * use [bin2tap.py](https://skoolkid.github.io/skoolkit/commands.html#bin2tap-py)
-  to convert a snapshot or raw memory file into a TAP file
+  to convert a snapshot or raw memory file into a PZX or TAP file
 * use [bin2sna.py](https://skoolkid.github.io/skoolkit/commands.html#bin2sna-py)
   to convert a raw memory file into a Z80 or SZX snapshot
 * use [snapmod.py](https://skoolkid.github.io/skoolkit/commands.html#snapmod-py)